stable-packages/store/README.md

 Reset the store to its initial value.

-This is mostly used in tests so that the tests would not interfere each other.
+This is mostly used in tests so that the tests would not interfere with each other.

 ### createAsyncStore()